ptsteadman/semver-for-natural-language/README.md

 ### Documenting the entire public abstract is too much work!

-It is your responsibility as a professional writer to properly document writing that is intended for consumed by others.
+It is your responsibility as a professional writer to properly document writing that is intended to be read by others.
 Managing complexity is a hugely important part of what writers do.
-In the long run, Semantic Versioning, and the insistence on a well defined public abstract can keep everyone and everything running smoothly.
+In the long run, Semantic Versioning, and the insistence on a well defined public abstract, can keep everyone and everything running smoothly.

 ### What do I do if I accidentally release a backwards incompatible change as a minor version?